chiahsing-loh/chiahsing-loh/README.md

 ## Objective

-With over 10 years of experience as an equity execution trader, I bring a keen analytical mindset and attention to detail to cybersecurity.
-Driven by a passion for safeguarding digital assets, I am dedicated to continuous learning and hands-on projects to contribute effectively to this dynamic field.
+Drawing on over a decade of experience as an equity execution trader, I have honed a rigorous analytical mindset and an unwavering attention to detail—assets I now apply to the complex challenges of cybersecurity.
+My passion for protecting digital assets fuels a commitment to continuous learning and hands-on projects, empowering me to deliver innovative solutions in an ever-evolving digital landscape.
 </br></br></br>

 ## Skills